-- Approved Vendors shall accurately portray the nature of solar power, renewable energy credits ("RECs"), and the ABP or Illinois Shines.
-Approved Vendors shall disclose their intent to sell the project's RECs into the ABP or through Illinois Shines.
-Approved Vendors shall not make any demonstrably false or misleading statements. - a) Should an Approved Vendor have any questions about whether a particular statement constitutes an accurate portrayal, the Approved Vendor should submit that statement to the Program Administrator for review and the Program Administrator will endeavor to respond within five (5) business days. - b) Below is a list of common questions that potential customers may have regarding the ABP and helpful answers that can be communicated to these potential customers. - i) What is the Adjustable Block Program? - (1) The Adjustable Block Program is a state-administered program for new solar photovoltaic ("PV") systems.
-The program provides payments in exchange for 15 years of Renewable Energy Credits ("RECs") generated by PV systems. - ii) What is Illinois Shines? - (1) Illinois Shines is the brand name of the Adjustable Block Program.
+- Approved Vendors shall accurately portray the nature of solar power, renewable energy credits ("RECs"), community solar, the ABP or Illinois Shines, and subscription offers for projects being funded through the ABP.
+Approved Vendors shall disclose their intent to sell the project's RECs into the ABP.
+Approved Vendors shall not make any demonstrably false or misleading statements. - a) Should an Approved Vendor have any questions about whether a particular statement constitutes an accurate portrayal, the Approved Vendor should first submit that statement to the Program Administrator for review and the Program Administrator shall endeavor to respond within five (5) business days. - b) Below is a list of common questions that potential customers may have regarding the ABP and helpful answers that can be communicated to these potential customers. - i) What is the Adjustable Block Program? - (1) The Adjustable Block Program is a state-administered program for new solar photovoltaic ("PV") systems.
+The program provides payments in exchange for 15 years of Renewable Energy Credits ("RECs") generated by qualifying community solar projects and other eligible PV systems. - ii) What is Illinois Shines? - (1) Illinois Shines is the brand name of the Adjustable Block Program.
 Participation in Illinois Shines is the same thing as participation in the Adjustable Block Program. - iii) What are RECs and why are they valuable? - (1) RECs represent the environmental value of the electricity generated from solar panels, but not the electricity itself.
 Whoever owns the RECs has the right to say they used that solar power.
 Utilities must purchase RECs to meet their obligation to supply a certain amount of power from renewable energy.
-RECs can also be valuable to businesses seeking to be able to say that they use solar power. - (2) If the RECs from a distributed generation project are transferred to a utility through the ABP, then neither the distributed generation project host nor the owner should claim to be using clean or renewable electricity.
-Thus, consistent with the IPA's understanding of Federal Trade Commission guidelines, customers of distributed generation projects that sell RECs should generally not state that they are powered by renewable energy. - c) Approved Vendors shall not make any demonstrably false or unsubstantiated statements about RECs. - i) Below are examples of statements Approved Vendors shall not make related to the energy produced by the system if RECs are already contracted to be transferred. - (1) "Your home will run on cleaner, greener energy." - (2) "The sun will provide your electricity." - ii) Examples of statements companies may make related to the energy produced by the system if RECs are already contracted to be transferred. - (1) "The renewable attributes ("RECs") of this electricity will be sold by us to keep the cost of your panels affordable." - (2) "Your PV system will create energy from the sun." - (3) "Your PV system will contribute to the development of new solar power." - (4) "Go green and support the installation of solar in Illinois."
+RECs can also be valuable to businesses seeking to be able to say that they use solar power. - (2) If the RECs from a community solar project are transferred to a utility through the ABP, then neither the community solar provider nor the subscribers to that project should claim to be using clean or renewable electricity.
+Thus, consistent with the IPA's understanding of Federal Trade Commission guidelines, Approved Vendors and their subcontractors should not suggest that customers subscribing to projects that sell RECs will receive or use renewable electricity. - c) Approved Vendors shall not make any demonstrably false or unsubstantiated statements about RECs. - i) Below are examples of statements Approved Vendors should not make related to the energy produced by the community solar system and the associated community solar net metering credits. - (1) "Your home will run on cleaner, greener energy." - (2) "The sun will provide your electricity." - ii) Below are examples of statements companies may make related to the energy produced by the community solar system and the associated community solar net metering credits. - (1) "The renewable attributes ("RECs") of this electricity will be sold by us to keep the cost of your subscription affordable." - (2) "This community solar project will create energy from the sun."

+- (3) "By subscribing to this community solar project, you will contribute to the development of new solar power." - (4) "Go green and support the installation of solar in Illinois."